A-3PO: Accelerating Asynchronous LLM Training with Staleness-aware Proximal Policy Approximation: Introduction

 \section{Introduction}

-Reinforcement learning (RL) has become a central approach to improve the reasoning capabilities of large language models (LLMs) \cite{grpo-deepseek-math,yang2025qwen3technicalreport,zheng2025gspo,yu2025dapoopensourcellmreinforcement}.
-Among RL algorithms, Proximal Policy Optimization (PPO) \cite{schulman2017proximal} has emerged as the dominant method due to its stable trust-region constraints.
+Reinforcement learning (RL) has become a central approach to improve the reasoning capabilities of large language models (LLMs) \cite{grpo-deepseek-math,yang2025qwen3technicalreport,zheng2025gspo,yu2025dapoopensourcellmreinforcement,ouyang2022instructgpt}, with extensive surveys covering RL from human feedback methods and workflows \cite{kaufmann2025rlhfsurvey,dong2024rlhfworkflow,wang2024secrets} and various alternative approaches including AI feedback \cite{lee2024rlaif} and safety considerations \cite{dai2024safe}.
+Among RL algorithms, Proximal Policy Optimization (PPO) \cite{schulman2017proximal} has emerged as the dominant method due to its stable trust-region constraints, building upon earlier trust region methods like TRPO \cite{schulman2015trust}.
 However, standard PPO performs rollout-then-training loop, i.e., the training stage must wait until the rollout stage collects predefined number of episodes, limiting throughput (measured by the number of environment steps per unit of time) and under-utilizes computational resources.